TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Services/Developer/ServiceApi.rst

 Remove any usage of the class :php:`\TYPO3\CMS\Core\Service\AbstractService` in your extension.
-In case you currently extend :php:`AbstractService` for use in an authentication service, which might be the most common scenario, you have to change your service class to extend from :php:`\TYPO3\CMS\Core\Authentication\AbstractAuthenticationService` instead.
+In case you currently extend :php:`AbstractService` for use in an authentication service, which might be the most common scenario, you can extend the
+:php:`\TYPO3\CMS\Core\Authentication\AbstractAuthenticationService`
+instead.

 In case you currently extend :php:`AbstractService` for another kind of